Harry F. Ward: Political activism

 Ward helped found the American Civil Liberties Union (ACLU) and served as its national chairman from 1920 to 1940.
 He resigned when the ACLU decided to bar Communists from holding ACLU offices.

 Ward was active in a variety of left-wing causes besides the American Civil Liberties Union (ACLU).
 He was one of the founders of the Methodist Federation for Social Action and served as its general secretary from 1911 to 1944.
 He supported eugenics, claiming that they and Christianity were compatible as both pursued the "challenge of removing the causes that produce the weak."
 In 1933, he formed "New America, an organization committed to economic reform" with an inclination toward Socialism.
 From 1934 to 1940, he was the chairman of the American League Against War and Fascism.
 He frequently spoke at events held by the National Council of American-Soviet Friendship and received an honor from its women's division in 1941.

 In 1927, during a Columbia University symposium, Ward stated that Capitalism is a state of mind and a religion, of which most of the world is skeptical and that only in the United States does it flourish.
-In 1933, he signed an open letter that asked the US Immigration service to admit religious and political refugees from Nazi German.
+In 1933, he signed an open letter that asked the US Immigration service to admit religious and political refugees from Nazi Germany.
 In 1937, Ward spoke out against anti-semitism in Poland.
 In 1938, he spoke out against "mass mechanized warfare" and separately criticized Nazism.